chaos-polymtl/lethe/doc/source/examples/rpt/photon-count-calculation-in-a-cylindrical-vessel/photon-count-calculation-in-a-cylindrical-vessel.rst

 In the figure shown above, as one would expect, as the particle approaches the detector, the photon count grows.
 Such evolution may be explained by the efficiency of the detector getting greater as the particle advances toward the detector's exposed surface.
 Since the photon's path length in the vessel decreases, :math:`f_a(\alpha, \theta)` increases, and therefore the efficiency gets greater.
 In addition to that, as the particle approaches the detector, the solid angle gets greater, the product :math:`\omega(\alpha) \omega(\theta)` increases, making the efficiency increase also.

-Scenario 2: Horizontal Translation of a Particle Along the Y-Axis
+Scenario 2: horizontal translation of a particle along the y-axis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. figure:: images/counts-along-y-axis-case1.png